Manuscript wishlist

 -Prehistoric settings

--Organized crime, assassins, the mafia, etc.
+-Plots that heavily involve organized crime, assassins, the mafia, etc.

--Plots that heavily involve police
+-Plots that heavily involve police or the US military

 Favorite shows, movies, musicals